Multivariate reciprocal inverse Gaussian distributions from the Sabot -Tarr\`es -Zeng integral: Introduction: the Sabot -Tarr es -Zeng integral.

-Section 2 proves and comments on the $GSTZ_n$ integral, Section 3 gives some examples, Section 4 details the properties of the $GSTZ_n$ laws.
-Section 5 mentions a striking consequence (Corollary 5.2) of the $GSTZ_n$ integral: if $(B_1,\ldots,B_n)\sim N(0,M_x)$ then Section 6 considers the particular case of the $STZ_n$ integral when the graph $G$ associated to $W$ is a tree.
-We generalize the $STZ_n$ integral by computing in this case obtaining a new proof of a result of Massam and Weso\l owski (2004).
-Section 7 proves that the densities of the $GSTZ_n$ distributions are continuous when $G$ is connected.
+Section 2 proves and comments on the $MRIG_n$ integral, including a presentation of the Disertori-Spencer-Zinbauer\cite{DISERTORISZ10} and Disertori-Merkles-Rolles \cite{DISERTORIMR17} integrals in the studies of supersymmetry.
+Section 3 gives some examples.
+Section 4 details the properties of the $MRIG_n$ laws (we carefully distinguish along the paper the $MRIG_n$ integral and the $MRIG_n$ laws).
+Section 5 considers the particular case of the $STZ_n$ integral when the graph $G$ associated to $W$ is a tree.
+Then we generalize the $STZ_n$ integral by computing in this case $\int_{C_W} \exp( -\<x,y\>)(\det M_x)^{q-1}dx$ and thus, in particular, obtaining the norming constant for the density considered in Massam and Weso\l owski \cite{MASSAMW04}.
+Interestingly enough, this generalization allows us to not restrict to the case where the $w_{ij}$'s are non-negative.
+The reason is the not so well known fact: if the associated graph of a positive definite matrix $M=(m_{ij})$ is a tree then the symmetric matrix $M'=(\pm m_{ij})$ is still positive definite whatever the $\pm $ are outside of the diagonal; therefore $C_W$ is unchanged.
+Section 6 mentions a striking consequence (Corollary 6.2) of the $MRIG_n$ integral: if $(B_1,\ldots,B_n)$ is multivariate b normal, i.e. $(B_1,\ldots,B_n)\sim N(0,M_x)$, then

+Section 7 proves a marginal but delicate fact that the densities of the $MRIG_n$ distributions are continuous on the whole $\R^n.$ Finally, a first version of this paper is on arXiv 1709.04843.

-\section{The $GSTZ_n$ integral}
+\section{The $MRIG_n$ integral}